Skip to main content

 Section 2.9 Representations of Motion

-You now have two major representations for describing motion: motion diagrams (see Section 2.6) and motion graphs (see Section 2.8).
+You now have two major representations for describing motion: Motion Diagram and Motion Graph.
 Coordinating these representations with words and equations can give you a powerful understanding of an object’s motion.

 The simplest possible motion is motion along a straight-line path with a constant, unvarying speed.
 Let’s imagine a car that is driving to the right at a constant speed.
 Suppose you take images at a regular time interval, once every second: